Menus

 Use Case: Use this property to add advanced configurations, such as data-* attributes or accessibility tags.

-Description: Links a data provider to a text field, applicable only for menu items with the display types INPUT
+Description: Links a data provider value to a text field, applicable only for menu items with the display types INPUT

 or INPUT_GROUP